 Before we give you the ultimate list of snack foods for preschool students, let’s go over some of the don’ts:

-First, good eating habits start at home… And most kids will eat what their parents have in the cabinets.
+First, good eating habits start at home… And most children will eat what their parents have in the cabinets.
 If there are no chips, donuts and candy bars in the house, a young child will not ask for them.
 As for McDonald’s?
 Well, good luck!

 Instead, introducing new and healthy foods at home is a good way to develop good eating habits and ensure that your child is receiving the proper nutrition.
 There are always picky eaters, but—as with lunch—snacks should be devoured like Cookie Monster eating a cookie!